-The Riegle Act requires that each of the agencies, in determining the effective date and administrative compliance requirements for new regulations that impose additional reporting, disclosure, or other requirements on IDIs, consider, consistent with principles of safety and soundness and the public interest, any administrative burdens that such regulations would place on depository institutions, including small depository institutions, and customers of depository institutions, as well as the benefits of such regulations.
-80 In addition, in order to provide an adequate transition period, new regulations that impose additional reporting, disclosures, or other new requirements on IDIs generally must take effect on the first day of a calendar quarter that begins on or after the date on which the regulations are published in final form.81 an appraisal.
+The Riegle Act requires that each of the agencies, in determining the effective date and administrative compliance requirements for new regulations that impose additional reporting, disclosure, or other requirements on IDIs, consider, consistent with principles of safety and soundness and the public interest, any administrative burdens that such regulations would place on depository institutions, including small depository institutions, and customers of depository institutions, as well as the benefits of such regulations.80 In addition, in order to provide an adequate transition period, new regulations that impose additional reporting, disclosures, or other new requirements on IDIs generally must take effect on the first day of a calendar quarter that begins on or after the date on which the regulations are published in final form.81

+The final rule reduces burden and does not impose any reporting, disclosure, or other new requirements on IDIs.
+For transactions exempted from the Title XI appraisal requirements by the proposed rule (i.e., commercial real estate transactions between \$250,000 and \$500,000), lenders are required to get an evaluation if they chose not to get an appraisal.
 However, the agencies do not view the option to obtain an evaluation instead of an appraisal as a new or additional requirement for purposes of the Riegle Act.
-First, the process of obtaining an evaluation is not new since IDIs already get evaluations for transactions at or below the current \$250,000-threshold.
-Second, for commercial real estate transactions between \$250,000 and \$500,000, IDIs can continue to get appraisals instead of evaluations.
-Because the final rule imposes no new requirements on IDIs, the agencies are not required by the Riegle Act to consider the administrative burdens and benefits of the rule or delay its effective date.
+First, the process of obtaining an evaluation is not new since IDIs already get evaluations for transactions at or below the current \$250,000 threshold.
+Second, for commercial real estate transactions between \$250,000 and \$500,000, IDIs associations, and insured state branches of foreign banks.

-The final rule reduces burden and does not impose any reporting, disclosure, or other new requirements on IDIs.
-For transactions exempted from the Title XI appraisal requirements by the proposed rule (i.e., commercial real estate transactions between \$250,000 and \$500,000), lenders are required to get an evaluation if they chose not to get

 80 12 U.S.C.
 4802(a).

-81 12 U.S.C.
+^{81 12} U.S.C.
 4802(b).